joestubbs/tokens-api/README.md

 1. `make init_dbs` - creates a new docker volume, `tokens-api_pgdata`, creates a new Postrgres Docker container with the volume created, and creates the initial (empty) database and database user.
 2. `make migrate.upgrade` - runs the migrations contained within the `migrations/versions` directory.
-3. `docker-compose up -d tenants` - starts the Tenats API.
+3. `docker-compose up -d tokens` - starts the Tokens API.

 #### Updating the API After the First Setup
 Once the First Time Setup has been done a machine, updates can be fetched applied as follows: